 On the other side of the USA, check out the Niagara Falls.
 It's an equally impressive natural phenomenon found only in the USA (and Canada for that matter as the Niagara Falls are located in both countries).

 2. Pay tribute to the Statue of Liberty in New York

 A must-see on every New York City visit is America's famous Statue of Liberty.

 Visiting the Statue of Liberty is easier and cheaper than you might think.
-A ticket for the The Staten Island ferry, which also takes you to the former immigration port Ellis Island and its fantastic museum, costs only 18.50 US Dollars return for adults.
+A ticket for the The Staten Island ferry, which also takes you to the former immigration port Ellis Island and its fantastic museum, currently costs only 23.50 US Dollars return for adults.

 Tickets can be conveniently booked on the Statue Cruises Website.
 Just remember to book your ticket in advance and to arrive early because it gets very crowded here every day (especially if the weather is nice).
 Even if you reserve your ticket online, you probably have to queue for picking it up.